Denis Auguste Affre: Death

+Cénotaphe de Denis Auguste Affre at Notre-Dame-de-Paris.

 Affre's episcopate is chiefly remembered for its tragic close during the insurrection of June 1848.

 On 23 June 1848, faced with starvation due to plans by the French government to close the National Workshops it had recently created in order to provide work to the poor, a large segment of the citizenry began rioting, setting up barricades in the streets of Paris.
 The crisis led to the government's handing dictatorial powers over the nation to General Louis Eugène Cavaignac, who was determined to use all force necessary to crush the rebellion and ordered the French National Guard into Paris.
 Seeing the carnage caused among the civilian population by this campaign, Frederic Ozanam, the founder of the Society of St. Vincent de Paul, begged Affre to intervene to stop the bloodshed.
 The archbishop was led to believe that by his personal involvement peace might be restored between the military and the insurgents.

 Accordingly, on 25 June, in spite of the warning of Cavaignac, Affre mounted the barricade at the entrance to the Faubourg Saint-Antoine, bearing a green branch as sign of peace, to address both sides.
 He had spoken only a few words when an exchange of fire began in which he was struck by a stray bullet.
 There have been conflicting claims as to whether the fatal bullet was fired by an insurgent or by the government forces.
 He was taken to his palace, where he died on 27 June.

 On the next day, the National Assembly of France issued a decree expressing its great sorrow over Affre's death, and the public funeral held on 7 July was one of the most striking public spectacles of the period.
 The crowd following his cortege was estimated to have numbered about 200,000 people.

 Affre was buried in the Chapel of Saint-Denis in the Cathedral of Notre-Dame de Paris.
 His heart was removed and preserved in the chapel of the Carmelite Seminary, which he had founded.